TrentBarber70/Barber-Trent-portfolio/index.md

 ![9/16/25](Screenshot 2025-09-16 094656.png)

 I started to create a code that would turn on a light and print "67" whenever the button was pressed.
+Afterwards, I created a small circuit with a bread board, a microswitch, a blue gumdrop LED, and a Raspberry Pi pico to test how to have the serial monitor add values and have the LED to show reactivity so the player can see both the score go up and the light flash.

 This is a test to see how the text is formated.